Haringey Coordination and Prevention Service (HCAPS) (previously Haringey Integrated Locality Team)

 Self- Referral

-If you have worked with the team previously you can contact the team to make a self- referral over the phone, we will review your situation and offer advice on the next steps.
-If you are new to The Multi Agency Care & Coordination (MACC) Team, we will ask your GP to make the referral and to send us some information on your long term health conditions.
+You can contact the team to make a self- referral over the phone.
+If you are new to the The Haringey Coordination and Prevention Service (HCAPS), we will ask you GP to send us some information on your long term health conditions.

 If you have worked with the team previously we will review your situation and offer advice on the next steps.